Access to Palliative Care and Treatment of Children Bill [HL]

 Overview

-This bill aims to improve access to palliative care for adults and children in England, ensuring consistent provision of specialist and generalist services, fair access to pharmaceutical services for hospices, and improved processes for making decisions about medical treatment for children with life-limiting illnesses.
+This bill aims to improve access to palliative care for adults and children in England, ensuring consistent provision of services and fair access to pharmaceutical resources for hospices.
+It also introduces a mediation process before court applications regarding medical treatment for children with life-limiting illnesses.

 Description